AlessandroMinali/rye/views/extra.md

         end
       }
     end
   Rum setups up a lambda which is basically a block of code that can be evaluated at some other point in time when you `:call` it.
 This is passed into `:on` and so `*arg` becomes an array holding the lambda as it's single element.
-Inside `:on` `@matched` is still false so we move forward and make a copy of some `env` variables.
+Inside `:on`, `@matched` is still false so we move forward and make a copy of some `env` variables.

     def on(*arg, &block)
       .
       .
       yield *arg.map { |a| a == true || (a != false && a.call) || return }

-Here the first condition fails, so it evaluate the second one. `a` in this case is our lambda so it is not `false` and `a.call` is run:
+Here the first condition fails, so we evaluate the second one. `a` in this case is our lambda so it is not `false` and `a.call` is run:

     lambda {
       if env["PATH_INFO"] =~ /\A\/(#{p})(\/|\z)/